Linear Lower Bounds and Conditioning of Differentiable Games: Acknowledgements

 \section{Acknowledgements}

-This work was supported by the FRQNT new researcher program (2019-NC-257943), the NSERC Discovery grant (RGPIN-2019-06512), a startup grant by IVADO and a Canada CIFAR AI chair.
-GG was partially supported by a Borealis AI Graduate Fellowship.
+The authors would like to thank Damien Scieur for useful discussions and feedback.
+This work was partially supported by the FRQNT new researcher program (2019-NC-257943), the NSERC Discovery grant (RGPIN-2019-06512), a startup grant by IVADO, a Microsoft Research collaborative grant and a Canada CIFAR AI chair.
+Gauthier Gidel was partially supported by a Borealis AI Graduate Fellowship.

 \begin{appendices}